kricha/insta_browser/README.rst

 |Build Status| |PyPI| |Code Climate|

+👍 ♥️ 🏆 Library for instagram.com automation.
+Like instagram feed (whole
+or by count), like username profile (whole or by count).

 You need to have PhantomJS or Chrome web driver for work.

 Download and place binary from archive to bin folder: -